-The Bears Ears Inter-Tribal Coalition is excited to announce the 2025 Bears Ears Conservation Corps!
+The Bears Ears Inter-Tribal Coalition is excited to announce the 2026 Bears Ears Conservation Corps!

 About the Bears Ears Conservation Corps

 The Bears Ears Conservation Corps also serves as a pathway for professional development.
-Participants work side-by-side with Coalition staff, Tribal leaders, and local community members to gain a deeper understanding of what it means to be a steward of the land.
+Participants work side by side with Coalition staff, Tribal leaders, and local community members to gain a deeper understanding of what it means to be a steward of the land.
 This program provides participants with skills applicable to careers in land management, cultural preservation, outdoor education, environmental conservation, and grassroots advocacy.
 In addition to these hands-on learning opportunities, participants will receive a stipend, outdoor gear, meals, lodging and reimbursements for travel expenses.

 This intergenerational program ensures that Bears Ears is not only protected today, but safeguarded for generations to come.